XoopsDocs/wgteams-tutorial/en/book/2admin_teams.md

 On the dashboard tab 'teams' you see a list of the existing teams with the settings.
 ![](../assets/2admin_teams_list.png)

+If you use a list of several teams on user side, you can change ranking by drag & drop.

 #### 2.2.2 Add new team
 ![](../assets/2admin_teams_add.png)